 White Pine Trees Are Majestic, Grows Fast & Makes A Great Barrier For Privacy, Winds and Noise

 The white pine tree is a tree that is native to North America.
-This tree can reach fifty to eighty feet in high.
+This tree can reach fifty to eighty feet high.
 In addition to its impressive size, this tree is twenty to forty feet in width.
-The tree grows the rest in zone three to eight.
-This tree can grow in a variety of soil types.
-The soil can be moist, well drained, wet, or acidic.
+The tree grows in zone three to eight; This tree can grow in various soil types.
+The soil can be moist, well-drained, wet, or acidic.
 The tree does the best in full sunlight with partial shade during the day.
-The white pine is natural to take care, and due to its diverse growing condition, the tree is used in many landscaping projects all over the country.
+The white pine is natural to take care of, and due to its diverse growing condition, the tree is used in many landscaping projects all over the country.
 This tree is also found growing in the wild in many forests and woodlands.

 The white pine tree is classified as an evergreen tree.
-This tree has green needles that grow in bundles of five.
-During certain times that can appear to be bluish green in color.
+This tree has green needles that grow in bundles of five, during certain times that can appear to be bluish-green.
 These needles are soft and flexible.
 The needs are two to five inches in length.
 These needles can live for eighteen months and retain their color even in the colder months.
 The white pine is a flowering tree.
-The flowers are pink and yellow.
-This flower can be seen in the early spring usually in April or May.
+The flowers are pink and yellow; This flower can be seen in the early spring, usually in April or May.
 This plant also produces fruit in the shape of brown cones.
 The cones can reach six to eight inches in length.
-Due to the size and density of the needle and the brown woody fruit the tree can be used as a windbreak.
+Size and density of the needle and the brown woody fruit, the tree can be used as a windbreak.

 Growing White Pine

 Growing a white pine is not a difficult task.
-This tree does proliferate in height.
+This tree does increase in height.
 The tree attracts different types of birds that come to eat the seed.
 Rabbits and bears also like to feast on this tree.
-The white pine is also useful to humans.
-In addition to the uses for landscaping project the tree commonly used during the holidays as Christmas trees.
+The white pine is also helpful to humans.
+In addition to the uses for landscaping projects, the tree is commonly used during the holidays as Christmas trees.
 White pine is still a significant source of lumber.
-The white pine tree was once used to make the masts of ships.
-Arrows were also made from the bark.
+People once used the white pine tree to make the masts of ships, and arrows were also made from the bark.
 This tree can also be a source of food for people and livestock.
 The needles are rich in vitamin C and can be used to make the tisane.
-The roots of the white pine can be used to create pine tar which can found in many products including anti-dandruff shampoos.
+The roots of the white pine can be used to create pine tar which can be found in many products, including anti-dandruff shampoos.
 The first flag of the Revolutionary War has a white pine on it as one of the symbols of the United States.
-With the rich history of the white pine and its many uses even in modern times, this tree is a great addition to any yard.
+Rich history of the white pine and its many uses, this tree is an excellent addition to any yard, even in modern times.